ifranda/VaporDocumentationWebsite/docs/contributingToVapor/codeContributions.rst

 The source code for these libraries may be downloaded `here <https://drive.google.com/open?id=1sWIV-Y66aFuDkC2oDnceIIUJDDH4puKI>`_.

 .. note:: The file <vapor-source>/site_files/site.NCAR may be used to specifiy the location of the libraries.
-To do this, build your version of the libraries in /usr/local/VAPOR-Deps/2019-Aug, or change the THIRD_PARTY_LIB_DIR path in site.NCAR.
+To do this, build your version of the libraries in /usr/local/VAPOR-Deps/current, or change the THIRD_PARTY_LIB_DIR path in site.NCAR.

-.. note:: On OSX, a "quarantine" flag will be added to the binaries and libraries you build from source.
-This will prevent them from being run.
-To remove the flag, run *sudo xattr -dr com.apple.quarantine /usr/local/VAPOR-Deps/2019-Aug* after building the libraries.

 +--------------+---------+---------+
 | Vapor        | 3.9.0   | 3.8.0   |